eliasnogueira/public-speaking/README.md

 # Elias Public Speaking

-The purpose of this repository is to consolidate in a single place all my participation at conferences, meetups, community activities and events in general.
+The purpose of this repository is to consolidate in a single place all my participation at conferences, meetups, community activities, and events in general.
 Blog posts at [http://eliasnogueira.com](http://eliasnogueira.com).

 [![Twitter Follow](https://img.shields.io/twitter/follow/eliasnogueira?style=social)](https://twitter.com/eliasnogueira)